 That's exactly what David did.
 For a moment, journey back with me to that familiar Old Testament account.
 The battle lines are drawn.
 Army against army.
-The Israelites vs. the Philistines.
+Israel vs. the Philistines.
 The Philistines' perennial superstar, Goliath, huge of size and armed to the teeth, figures to wreak havoc and make life intolerable for Israel.
 The stakes high; the outlook bleak.
-The pundits were poised to post the breaking news of Philistine victory.
+The presses were already rolling with the news of Philistine victory.
 Game-set-match.

 But in the middle of inestimable odds, David, still saturated by the stench of the shepherd's field, steps undaunted into the fray.
-Annoyed to the core, he wants to know who is this person..."that he should taunt the armies of the living God?"
+Annoyed to the core, he wants to know who is this person "...that he should taunt the armies of the living God?"